-Reduction of tuition and fees is based on the schedule listed in the publication Financial Information: Southern Methodist University and is determined by the effective date of the withdrawal.
-Students receiving financial aid should refer to the Financial Information section of the catalog.
+Reduction of tuition and fees is based on the schedule listed in the publication Bursar's Financial Information: Southern Methodist University and is determined by the effective date of the withdrawal.
+Students receiving financial aid should refer to the Financial Information section of this catalog.

-Students who withdraw on or before the sixth day of regular classes as listed in the Graduate Business Academic Calendar will have their enrollments canceled but this will NOT cancel financial obligations.
+Students who withdraw on or before the sixth day of regular classes as listed in the Cox Graduate Programs Academic Calendar will have their enrollments canceled but this will NOT cancel all financial obligations.
 Courses and grades are not recorded for canceled enrollments.

 Medical withdrawals provide a daily pro rata refund of tuition and fees and have conditions that must be met prior to re-enrollment at SMU.
-Medical withdrawals must be authorized by the medical director, psychiatric director, counseling and testing director or vice president for Student Affairs.
+Medical withdrawals must be authorized by the medical director, psychiatric director, counseling and testing director, or vice president for Student Affairs.

-For additional information, see the Withdrawal From a Course section of the catalog.
+For additional information, see the Withdrawal From a Course section of this catalog.